mrc-ide/tmb.example/README.md

 # tmb.example

-R package containing [example TMB model](https://kaskr.github.io/adcomp/Introduction.html#Examples) as part of a package which can be run inside a docker container
+R package which runs [example TMB model](https://github.com/kaskr/adcomp/blob/master/tmb_examples/ar1_4D.cpp) using runSumbolicAnalysis as part of a package which can be run inside a docker container

 ## docker